 Receive selected content straight into your inbox.

-The judicial system of Hong Kong, which at present involves open courts, can also end up mirroring the horrible system that exists in the mainland.
+The judicial system of Hong Kong, which at present involves open courts, can also end up mirroring the horrible system that exists on the mainland.
 “Almost all trials involving national security are conducted behind closed doors.
 It [is] never clear what exactly the allegations and the evidence are, and the term national security is so vague that it could cover almost anything,” Professor Johannes Chan, a legal scholar at the University of Hong Kong, said to the BBC.

 The second negative consequence for Hong Kong will be economic.
 Up until the National Security Law was announced, Hong Kong was given special economic status by the U.S. It is due to this special categorization that Hong Kong was able to attract top international companies and become one of the major financial centers in the east.
-However, this economic status was dependent on the condition that Hong Kong remain a democracy and protect personal freedoms.
+However, this economic status was dependent on the condition that Hong Kong remains a democracy and protects personal freedoms.

 Since this is no longer true, U.S. President Donald Trump has initiated the process of scrapping this status for Hong Kong.
 As a result, businesses are expected to slowly move away from Hong Kong and seek out other destinations like Tokyo, Singapore, etc. Hong Kong will also lose out on the preferential traffic rates it enjoyed from its relationship with the U.S. Trade between the two regions amounts to about US$67 billion a year.